Skip to main content

 /* ... */

-If you are using TypeScript for the Next config (next.config.ts), you can directly import the src/env.ts file in the config file:
+If you are using TypeScript for the Next config (next.config.ts), all you need is to simply import the src/env.ts file in the config file:

 import type { NextConfig } from 'next';